Shoaib-Siam/Assignment-2/README.md

 Country's Flags

-A Flutter App Where We Can See All The Country's Flags, Population and Short Description
+A Flutter App Where We Can See All The Country's Flags, Populations and Short Description

 ## Getting Started